ins1gn1a/Pwdlyser-CLI/README.md

   -u USER_SEARCH, --user USER_SEARCH
-                        Return usernames that match string (case insensitive) -up, --user-as-pass   Check for passwords that use part of the username
+                        Return usernames that match string (case insensitive) -up, --user-as-pass   Check for passwords that use part of the username -w, --clean-wordlist  Enable this flag to append cleaned (no trailing numerics) to a wordlist at wordlist-cleaned.txt
 ```

 ## Example Outputs